 Building a checklist around these three factors leaves little room for error when carrying out your webinar.

-In regards to technology, one thing to keep in mind is technology can always fail.
-To prepare for this, create a detailed process to help backup your content and ensure your prospects stay well-connected.
+In regard to technology, one thing to keep in mind is technology can always fail.
+To prepare for this, create a detailed process to help back up your content and ensure your prospects stay well-connected.

 To counter typical technological errors:

 - Reboot computers before beginning your webinar

 - Have PPT and PDF files on jump drives